The quest for external funding is generally a time-consuming

 Follow the links in the sidebar to find sources of funding and additional funding information.

 research project?
 All New School students have free and unlimited access

 to COS Pivot,

+upcoming funding opportunities you may be eligible for.
 To find out more about how to get the most from COS Pivot, read our tips for advanced searching.
 If you need advice on how to best use COS Pivot, please direct any questions to ProvostFRF@newschool.edu.

 Additional Free Databases

 proposal.
 A resource you may find helpful is "The Art of Proposal Writing," a pamphlet published by the Social Science Research Council.

 NSSR Career Services keeps on hand application forms for the National Science Foundation, Fulbright, and Fulbright-Hays, which you may want to look over even if you are not planning to apply to those institutions.